The home of sports games

-Nike's Dunk and Blazer models have been around since the company's early days, but how do these iconic sneakers compare today?
-In our guide, we'll examine the similarities and differences in their designs, pricing, and overall appeal, before revealing which model we think reigns supreme from one of the best sneaker brands on the market.
+The Nike Dunk and Blazer have been around since the company's early days, but how do these iconic sneakers compare today?
+In our guide, we pick apart their similarities and differences in designs, price, and overall appeal, before revealing which model we think reigns supreme from one of the best sneaker brands on the market.

-We'll also delve into the history of both shoes, which have followed similar paths over the years.
-Originally marketed as some of the best basketball shoes in the 80s and 70s respectively, both the Dunk and Blazer have transitioned to more casual wear and have even ventured into the world of skateboarding.
+Okay, that last point is pretty subjective, but we also go into the history of both shoes to help draw a more comprehensive conclusion.
+That being said, despite being originally marketed as some of the best basketball shoes in the 80s and 70s, both the Dunk and Blazer have transitioned to more casual wear and have even ventured into the world of skateboarding.
+Therefore, it's clear both have been successful, but we appreciate that doesn't stop you from wondering which is best.

-So, join us as we explore the evolution of these beloved models and uncover what makes them two of the best sneakers from Nike available today.
+Join us then as we explore the evolution of these beloved models and uncover what makes them two of the best sneakers from Nike available today.
 Let's get into it...

 History